Is your move to France actually ready?

 A few American mental models reliably cause friction, and naming them early saves months.

 The first is the assumption that a strong credit score or a healthy bank balance settles a rental application.
 French agencies do not pull US credit scores.
 What they check is income regularity, a complete dossier, and very often a guarantor.
 Americans without a French guarantor frequently turn to a paid guarantor service, which in our experience typically costs in the range of 3.5 to 4.5 percent of the annual rent, an expense most people never budgeted for.
+Costs like that never make the plan until they land, and our Navigator lays out the real sequence before you commit to any of it.

 The second is the expectation of fast, friendly customer service for anything administrative.
 Most French offices are not built around quick email replies or same-day resolution, and pushing harder rarely speeds things up.
 Treating each step as a slow, document-driven process rather than a transaction lowers your stress more than any single trick.